 What happens if I miss a dose (Stadol)?

 Since butorphanol is often used as needed, you may not be on a dosing schedule.
 If you are using the medication regularly, use the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose (Stadol)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of butorphanol can be fatal.
 Overdose symptoms may include extreme drowsiness, pinpoint pupils, confusion, cold and clammy skin, weak pulse, shallow breathing, fainting, or breathing that stops.

 What should I avoid while using butorphanol (Stadol)?